Robotxm/BetterMiuiExpress/README.md

 ## Prerequisites

-- MIUI based on Android 7.0 or above (Tested on Mi 11 Ultra with MIUI 12.5.11 based on Android 11)
+- MIUI based on Android 7.0 or above (Tested on Mi 11 Ultra with MIUI 12.5.11 based on Android 11). **Note that the latest version of MIUI implements the Personal Assistant has no support to Express, of which BetterMiuiExpress is not compatible with.**

 - MIUI Personal Assistant (智能助理) app installed

-- A pair of credentials from KuaiDi100 that contains a field called customer and the other called secret

 ## Usages